U.S. House passes defense bill targeting Chinese investments

 The John S. McCain National Defense Authorization Act, which must also be approved by the Senate, passed the House by a vote of 359-54.
 While the measure puts controls on U.S. government contracts with ZTE Corp (000063.SZ) and Huawei Technologies Co Ltd [HWT.UL] because of national security concerns, the restrictions are far weaker than initially drafted.

-The White House praised the House passage of the legislation and for including a pay raise for military troops.
+The White House praised House passage of the legislation, noting that it includes a pay raise for military troops.

 “It also takes positive steps that are consistent with the Administration’s commitment to maintaining a strong and resilient manufacturing and defense industrial base,” Sarah Sanders, the White House press secretary, said in a statement.